Games on Endogenous Networks: Framework

 \begin{proof} See Appendix. \end{proof}

-Consistency and alignment may seem like they introduce a lot of structure, but they are implied by the natural single-crossing conditions introduced in the last subsection.
-If a game with payoffs of the form \eqref{eq:parametricpayoff} exhibits action-link complements or substitutes, and positive or negative spillovers, then linking incentives are necessarily consistent and aligned.
+Consistency and alignment entail considerable structure, so it is notable that they are implied by (and, as we will see, strictly weaker than) the natural single-crossing conditions introduced in the last subsection.
+If a game with payoffs of the form \eqref{eq:parametricpayoff} exhibits action--link complements or substitutes, and positive or negative spillovers, then linking incentives are necessarily consistent and aligned.
 Moreover, the orders $\succeq_{\text{in}}$ and $\succeq_{\text{out}}$, expressing players' desirability as neighbors and desire for neighbors, follow the order of the action set $S$.
 This result does not require $S \subseteq \bb{R}$---the same conclusion holds for any linearly ordered action set.

 \begin{lemma} Suppose a network game with network formation has payoffs of the form \eqref{eq:parametricpayoff}.
-If the game exhibits action-link complements or substitutes, and positive or negative spillovers, then linking incentives are consistent and aligned at any outcome.
-Moreover: \begin{enumerate} \item If there are action-link complements and positive spillovers, then $i \succeq_{\text{in}} j$ and $i \succeq_{\text{out}} j$ in any outcome with $s_i \geq s_j$.
+If the game exhibits action--link complements or substitutes, and positive or negative spillovers, then linking incentives are consistent and aligned at any outcome.
+Moreover: \begin{enumerate} \item If there are action--link complements and positive spillovers, then $i \succeq_{\text{in}} j$ and $i \succeq_{\text{out}} j$ in any outcome with $s_i \geq s_j$.